Compliance

 Good News

 You don’t need to start from scratch to create a Unified Control Framework—there are a number of guides to give you a solid head start.
 For example, the AICPA has already mapped the trust services criteria (TSC) of SOC 2 to ISO 27001, NIST CSF, GDPR privacy framework, and certain other frameworks.
 The mapping does not necessarily show the correlation of TSC to all of a particular framework’s controls, but to many of them.
-Of course, a company known for it’s stellar data-oriented Compliance automation solutions, such as anecdotes, can do the hard work of mapping frameworks for you.
+Of course, a company known for it’s stellar data-oriented Compliance automation solutions, such as Anecdotes, can do the hard work of mapping frameworks for you.

 5 Benefits of a UCF/Unified Controls Frameworks